MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-purge.md

 **Output**

 The output of this command is the same as the 'show purges *OperationId*' command output, showing the updated status of the purge operation being canceled.
-If the attempt is successful, the operation state is updated to `Cancelled`.
+If the attempt is successful, the operation state is updated to `Canceled`.
 Otherwise, the operation state isn't changed.

 |`OperationId` |`DatabaseName` |`TableName` |`ScheduledTime` |`Duration` |`LastUpdatedOn` |`EngineOperationId` |`State` |`StateDetails` |`EngineStartTime` |`EngineDuration` |`Retries` |`ClientRequestId` |`Principal`
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|